Boy Pablo: 2017–2019: Roy Pablo and Soy Pablo

 Muñoz further gained international popularity in 2017 with the song and music video for "Everytime", originally uploaded to YouTube in May 2017.
 Within a few weeks, the video had received millions of views, with Muñoz significantly expanding his fanbase.
 Boy Pablo released the 6-song EP, Roy Pablo, in May 2017, which includes "Everytime".
 In August 2017, Boy Pablo opened as a supporting act for American band Beach Fossils at Red Bull Sound Select in Oslo.

 Boy Pablo released the single "Losing You" in March 2018, and embarked on a sold out thirty-nine date headlining world tour of United States, Europe and Asia.
-On 5 October 2018 Boy Pablo released its second EP, Soy Pablo.
+On 5 October 2018 Boy Pablo released his second EP, Soy Pablo.
 The EP received critical acclaim and was successful commercially in Norway, topping the national Vinyl albums chart.
 The EP additionally landed in the top 10 of year-end critics lists from Gaffa and Nöjesguiden, placing at Nos.
 9 and 4 respectively.
-At the 2018 Spellemannprisen (also referred to as Norwegian Grammy Awards), Boy Pablo was awarded with the award for Breakthrough of the Year which additionally gave them the Gramo scholarship of 250 thousand kroner.
-At the same ceremony they were nominated in the categories of Best International Success, and Indie/Alternative of the Year for Soy Pablo.
+At the 2018 Spellemannprisen (also referred to as Norwegian Grammy Awards), Boy Pablo was awarded with the award for Breakthrough of the Year which additionally gave him the Gramo scholarship of 250.000 kroner.
+At the same ceremony he was nominated in the categories of Best International Success, and Indie/Alternative of the Year for Soy Pablo.
 At the 2018 P3 Gull Awards, Boy Pablo also won Årets Nykommer.
-In January 2019, Boy Pablo was the only Norwegian act to perform at the Coachella Valley Music and Arts Festival in California, U.S. in that year.
+In January 2019, Boy Pablo was the only Norwegian artist to perform at the Coachella Valley Music and Arts Festival in California, U.S. in that year.
 At the 2019 Spellemannprisen (also referred to as Norwegian Grammy Awards), Boy Pablo was nominated for Best International Success for the second consecutive year in addition to Årets Musikkvideo ("Losing You").

 2020: Wachito Rico

-In May 2020, Boy Pablo announced the release of its debut studio album, Wachito Rico; the title is a Chilean expression and means "handsome boy."
+In May 2020, Boy Pablo announced the release of his debut studio album, Wachito Rico; the title is a Chilean expression and means "handsome boy."
 The album's singles are "Hey Girl", "Honey" and "Rest Up".
-With the release of the latter single, Boy Pablo announced its second-ever headlining world tour to support Wachito Rico, which kicked off in the UK in March 2021.
+With the release of the latter single, Boy Pablo announced his second-ever headlining world tour to support Wachito Rico, which kicked off in the UK in March 2021.

+In the second half of 2022, after completing a tour in Latin America and shortly after releasing his latest single, "Be Mine", Boy Pablo announced the cancelation of his upcoming tours in North America and Asia, citing health problems and lack of energy.
+Boy Pablo has remained inactive in music since then.